thessjacob/dev_tool/README.md

 ### Using the script

-Once you have added your ip address to the appropriate files, you can then run the script using:
+Once you have added your ip address and local_account user to the appropriate files, you can then run the script using:

 ```
 ./my_terraform.sh